TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/16 - Nehemiah/Nehemiah 3/Nehemiah 3.12.md

 ---

-And next unto him repaired Shallum the son of Hallohesh, the ruler of half the district of Jerusalem, he and his daughters.
+Next to him repaired Shallum the son of Hallohesh, the ruler of half the district of Jerusalem, he and his daughters.